 The GSI depends mainly on the interaction of four parties: the borrower, the banking offering credit, other financial institutions in the credit system, and NIBSS.

 By default, every borrower’s account has a BVN.
-These BVNs show up on the Nigeria Central Switch, the base from which NIBSS coordinates interoperability between institutions in the financial system.
+These BVNs show up on the Nigeria Central Switch

 For every new loan application after August 1 2020, banks offering credit to individuals have a duty to inform the borrower of the GSI mandate.
 Banks must make it clear that the borrower’s other banking accounts will be debited without requesting consent in the event of delayed repayment of principal loan amount with interest.